 Let’s say you invested $10,000 in an S&P 500 index fund right at the market’s peak.
 You could sell the fund when the market drop, take that loss against your income that tax year, and repurchase the shares 31 days later.
 Just be careful about the wash sale rule — there are very specific rules the IRS has in place to where you can’t repurchase the same or very similar share for a month after you sell.

-Tip: You can also harvest tax losses whenever there is a large decrease in one of your investments.
+Tip: You can also harvest tax losses whenever there is a significant decrease in one of your investments.

 3. Shop Your Insurance Rates

 Just because you got lower rates this year doesn’t mean that rate will be the lowest next year.
 Premiums tend to go up each year without any reason.
-Spending a few hours dedicated to shopping for better insurance rates can result in significant saving of money over the coming years.
+Spending a few hours dedicated to shopping for better insurance rates can result in a significant saving of money over the coming years.
 You can usually group them into two parts:

-- Life, health, dental, and vision – These are usually part of your employer’s benefit package and you can choose your coverage during the Open Enrollment Period.
+- Life, health, dental, and vision – These are often part of your employer’s benefits package, and you can choose your coverage during the Open Enrollment Period.
 If not, or if you need additional coverage, be sure to put these on your calendar.

 - Home and auto – Here is an article I wrote on how you can significantly save money on your home and auto insurance.
 While you’re on the phone, you can also ask the insurance agent about your umbrella policy.

 - Umbrella – You should also consider getting an umbrella policy if your net worth exceeds the liabilities coverage amount on your car and home insurances.